-Moving beyond these summary statistics, Goos, Manning and Salomons (2010) provide an indepth analysis of occupational polarization in the E.U. and conclude that declines in routine-intensive employment (driven by technology) are the by far the largest cause.
-Using data on industry skill shares for the U.S., Japan, and nine E.U. economies between 1980 and 2004, Michaels, Natraj and Van Reenan (2009) find that countries and industries (within countries) that differentially increased investment in information and communication technology raise their relative demand for high-skill workers and reduced their relative demand for middle-skill workers (whom the authors identify with routine-intensive occupations).
+Moving beyond these summary statistics, Goos et al. (2010) provide an in-depth analysis of occupational polarization in the EU and conclude that declines in routineintensive employment (driven by technology) are by far the largest cause.
+Using data on industry skill shares for the US, Japan, and nine EU economies between 1980 and 2004, Michaels et al. (2009) find that countries and industries (within countries) that differentially increased investment in information and communication technology raised their relative demand for high skill workers and reduced their relative demand for middle skill workers (whom the authors identify with routine-intensive occupations).